 Whatever the cause for clutter, you’ve become exhausted trying.
 Even thinking about it seems overwhelming because it seems like an insurmountable task.
 Well, I have good news for you!

 You are not alone.
 You can do this.
 In fact, the best way to ensure a lasting change is to take on a new habit slowly and daily.
 The habit we are going to form is what I call a year long thorough declutter.
+Let’s explore how to do a year long thorough declutter.
+Each task will encourage you to maintain a declutter mindset.

 Yes, you can declutter certain spaces in a day, but most of us can’t stop our daily responsibilities to do so if it involves a large amount of decluttering.
 I’m afraid that is impracticable for most of us and mostly just for TV personalities.
 So, let’s get started on how to do a year long thorough declutter.